 Beta Gamma Sigma.
 Election to membership in Beta Gamma Sigma is the highest scholastic honor that a student in business administration can achieve.
 Beta Gamma Sigma is the only national honorary scholarship society in the field of business administration recognized by The Association to Advance Collegiate Schools of Business.

 Tau Beta Pi.
 Tau Beta Pi recognizes engineering students who have a history of distinguished scholarship and exemplary character.
 The national organization was founded at Lehigh in 1885.
 A bronze marker in front of Packard Lab commemorates this event.

-Among course societies are the following: Alpha Pi Mu, for those in industrial engineering; Alpha Sigma Mu, materials science and engineering (http://www.alphasigmamu.org/).
+Among course societies are the following: Alpha Pi Mu, for those in industrial and systems engineering; Alpha Sigma Mu, materials science and engineering (http://www.alphasigmamu.org/).
 Beta Alpha Psi, accounting; Chi Epsilon, civil engineering; Eta Kappa Nu, electrical engineering; Lambda Mu Sigma, marketing; Omicron Delta Epsilon, economics; Omicron Delta Kappa, leadership; Order of the Omega, leadership in Greek activities; Phi Alpha Theta, history; Phi Beta Delta, international; Phi Eta Sigma, freshman scholastic excellence; Pi Tau Sigma, mechanical engineering; Psi Chi, psychology; Sigma Tau Delta, English; and Sigma Xi, research.